matuteiglesias/journal/content/Teaching/2025-08-19_Structured_Research_Lab_and_Drive_Organization.md

 - **Shared Lab Folder Structuring**: Planned the organization of a shared lab folder with various artifacts to support students and future reference.
 - **[[CSV]] Schema Utilization**: Explored innovative uses of [[CSV]] schema for creating research artifacts, including visualizations and mentorship simulations.
 - **Shared Drive Design**: Outlined a structure for a shared drive to facilitate research on poverty and synthetic data, ensuring minimal user friction.
-- **Atlas de Investigación**: Provided guidelines for a collaborative research space on poverty measurement and machine learning, including next steps.
+- **Atlas de Investigación**: Provided guidelines for a collaborative research space on poverty measurement and [[machine learning]], including next steps.
 - **Drive and Lab Folder Proposals**: Suggested structures for Google Drive and lab folders to enhance navigation and resource access.
 - **Landing Page for Lab Orientation**: Proposed a landing page structure for guiding new lab members in navigating shared resources.
 - **[[CSV]] Conversion of SERP Tables**: Executed the conversion of SERP classification tables into a structured [[CSV]] format.